datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

          enabled: true
    ```

-2. Identify potential false positives. $productName$'s container logs will have one or more entries indicating which rules
+2. Identify false positives. $productName$'s container logs will have one or more entries indicating which rules
    were applied to a request and why.

    For example, the following entry shows that a request to `https://34.123.92.3/backend/` was blocked by rule 920350 because